matryx/nanome-docs/docs/navigating.md

 In order to grab a structure, reach out and press the middle finger 'grip' button on one of the left or right controllers.
 Users can also grab structures from afar by pointing their ray/laser then pressing the 'grip' button.

-Insert yet to be captured gif of push/pulling structure here.

 Once the structure is grabbed, users can use the joystick or touchpad of their controllers to move the structure closer or further away from them.

 ### Entry Menu Grabbing & Scaling